The Pain of Losing a Son

-Editor’s Note: Larry Carlat, Next Avenue’s first Managing Editor, wrote a story for Esquire in 1998 called “You Are Me,” about adopting his son Robbie.
+Editor’s note: Larry Carlat, Next Avenue's first Managing Editor, wrote a story for Esquire in 1998 called "You Are Me," about adopting his son Robbie.
 Unfortunately, there was a tragic end to it.
-Carlat’s son took his own life ten months ago.
+Carlat's son died by suicide ten months ago.
 He was 28.
-In Carlat’s words, “I started to write about Rob again a few weeks later.
-It’s been a way for me to stay connected to him and to also ventilate, process and whatever the hell else you’re supposed to do when your kid dies.
-This is one of those stories.”
+In Carlat's words, "I started to write about Rob again a few weeks later.
+It's been a way for me to stay connected to him and to also ventilate, process and whatever the hell else you're supposed to do when your kid dies.
+This is one of those stories."

 The piece below was originally published on The Sand and the Water, Carlat's blog about grief, loss and the life of his son.